eddsteiner/AI-recruit-app-public/README.md

 # Recruiter - AI-Powered Interview Screener 🧠🎙️

-RecruiterGPT is an interactive AI-powered tool that simulates HR interviews.
+This is an interactive AI-powered tool that simulates HR interviews.
 Built with OpenAI GPT-4, this app automatically generates tailored interview questions based on a job description and evaluates candidate responses.

 > ⚠️ **Note:** This repository is for showcase purposes only.
 The source code is not publicly available to protect intellectual property.